 Your sales job postings should explain the true nature of your job.
 Don’t list your company’s standard corporate job description.

-Just list the top 5-6 key responsibilities that cover 80% of the job.
+List the top 5-6 key responsibilities covering 80% of the job.
 Avoid a laundry list of requirements because it waters down the key responsibilities.
-And, it’s boring.
+And it’s boring.

 Mistake #5: Avoiding any mention of compensation and benefits

 Many managers omit compensation in job posts.
 They think not listing compensation makes salary negotiation easier.
 Others don’t want their staff to know how much they pay salespeople.

 Top job seekers will skip job posts lacking any salary description.
 They don’t want to waste time on a potentially low-paying job.
 You lose many candidates when you don’t post any salary info.

 In our guide, we list additional mistakes companies make in job postings.
 The guide also remedies these mistakes and advises writing a winning ad.